Even though Alzheimer’s disease is the most common form of dementia, there are many myths and misconceptions about the condition.

-Myth #1: Only old people get Alzheimer’s.
+Myth No. 1: Only older people get Alzheimer’s.

-Myth #3: Alzheimer’s is hereditary.
+Myth No. 3: Alzheimer’s is hereditary.

 Learning how to live with the disease is key to continuing a meaningful life.
 Early diagnosis and medications can help.
-Additionally, both caregivers and the person with Alzheimer’s should seek out support groups and learn to revise life goals and how to offer and/or accept help.
+Additionally, caregivers and the person with Alzheimer’s should both seek out support groups and learn to revise life goals and how to offer and/or accept help.
 In loving environments, people with the disease can participate and enjoy life many years after diagnosis.

 For more than 30 years, Keck Medicine of USC physicians and researchers have made major contributions to understanding Alzheimer’s disease, vascular brain injury and memory problems.

-By Heidi Tyline King
+by Heidi Tyline King